grindsa/acme2certifier/docs/cert-mgr.md

 ```
 - the certificate details can be checked by using the command `microk8s.kubectl get certificate acme-cert -o yaml -n cert-manager-acme`
 - You can check the private key with `microk8s.kubectl get secret acme-cert-key -o yaml -n cert-manager-acme`.
 You should see a base64 encoded key in the `tls.key` field.
+- certificate, issuer and namespace can be deleted with `microk8s.kubectl delete -f acme2certifier.yaml`